mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 ## Workflow Runs

 Workflow Runs are the collection executions in a Workspace.
-Runs displays the collection of executions in a Workspace and is used to monitor and inspect details from workflow executions.
+Runs display the collection of executions in a Workspace and is used to monitor and inspect details from workflow executions.

 ## Datasets